Do you want to add a stats dashboard on your WordPress site?

 It also helps test the best publication time for your blog posts.
 This way, you can publish articles to get more engagement, comments, and shares.

-Do you want to see stats on how your online forms are performing?
+Do you want to see WordPress statistics on how your online forms are performing?

 MonsterInsights helps you track form conversions in Google Analytics and shows a report in your WordPress dashboard.